Mackey 2-functors and Mackey 2-motives: General Mackey 2-functors

-Recall from \Cref{Rem:SAD} that, given a strict 2-functor $\MM\colon \GG^\op\too\CAT$ taking values in arbitrary categories and satisfying \Mack{1}-\Mack{4} as in \Cref{Def:Mackey-2-functor}, each category $\MM(G)$ must be semi-additive.
+It follows from \Cref{Rem:SAD} that, given a strict 2-functor $\MM\colon \GG^\op\too\CAT$ taking values in arbitrary categories and satisfying \Mack{1}-\Mack{4} as in \Cref{Def:Mackey-2-functor}, each category $\MM(G)$ must be semi-additive.
 Similarly, restriction~$i^*$ and (co)\,induction $i_!\cong i_*$ are additive functors for every~$i\in \JJ$ but the same is not necessarily true of~$u^*$ for 1-cells~$u$ not in~$\JJ$.
 Including the latter gives:

 \begin{Def} A \emph{semi-additive Mackey 2-functor} on~$\GG$ is a strict 2-functor $\MM\colon \GG^\op\too\SAD$, taking values in semi-additive categories and additive functors, and satisfying \Mack{1}-\Mack{4} as in \Cref{Def:Mackey-2-functor}. \end{Def}